 Key Upcoming Dates

-July 1, 2017 - Entry of selected scholars into the program at participating universities
+July 1, 2018: Entry of accepted applicants into the program at participating universities